exPHAT/compiless/README.md

 });
 ```

-This will take any LESS files from the `assets/less` directory, compile them, and export them to the `public/css` directory.
+This will take any LESS files from the `src/less` directory, compile them, and export them to the `public/css` directory.
+So that they can be statically served.

 Important notes